Beyond Meat, Inc. (BYND)

 The meeting covered director elections, auditor ratification, and executive compensation approval.
 Management addressed shareholder questions on compensation, product marketing, sustainability, and new product ideas, reaffirming a commitment to transparency and innovation.

-• Q1 2025 saw a 9.1% revenue decline and negative gross margin, driven by U.S. distribution gaps and weak demand.
-Management withdrew full-year guidance, focusing on cost control, margin recovery, and new financing to support a path to EBITDA positive by end of 2026.
+• Q1 2025 saw a 9.1% revenue decline, negative gross margin, and a net loss of $52.9M, driven by U.S. retail distribution gaps, weak demand, and non-recurring charges.
+Management withdrew full-year guidance, focusing on cost control, margin recovery, and a new $100M debt facility for liquidity.

 Fiscal Year 2024